frizensami/primergen/README.md

 ## TODOs
+- TODO: create "extractors" and compete (for a fixed set of primers input to all, same list) -- which method extracts most primers?
 - DONE: store primers found over time / iterations as a graph
 - DONE: Re-run with further edit distance
   - With fixed time, no clear result difference.
 10/9/9/10 primers random/gc/freq/noreroll.
 More PPI for last two but the advantage is not clear yet (4/7/9/8) * 10^-5.
-- TODO: MOST IMPT Implement the network graph node-and-neighbour removal algorithm
+- DONE: MOST IMPT Implement the network graph node-and-neighbour removal algorithm
-  - MOST IMPT See if we can improve that by not just randomly removing nodes  (centrality etc)
+  - DONE: MOST IMPT See if we can improve that by not just randomly removing nodes  (centrality etc)
 - TODO: see if we can optimize for furthest possible edit distance
 - TODO: Can we generate all balanced-GC strigs?
 - TODO: make new strategy where sometimes we randomize completely